Up, Up And More Up On The Inca Trail To Machu Picchu

 Ten years ago* on Thursday we took our first footsteps on what, by sometime around mid-afternoon, would seem to be punishment for the truly frightful acts we must have committed in a previous life.

-I mentioned our Inca Trail anniversary over dinner to Deirdre, asking her to guess where we were at this time in 2002.
+I mentioned our Inca Trail anniversary over dinner to Deirdre, asking her to guess where we were at this time a decade ago.
 On hearing the answer she turned a lighter shade of pale, fixed me with a steely glare and said she’d never ever, ever, ever, ever do that again.
 For brevity I’ve cut out 90 per cent of the evers from that sentence.

 You see, the thing about mountains is they are really, really hard work.
 They are marvellous things to admire in the distance but up close, as I have mentioned before, they are evil.

 The trek to Machu Picchu was our first ever hike if you don’t count popping down to Sainsbury’s for the weekly shop.
 We had already spent two and a half months acclimatising in Cusco, getting used to the altitude and hills, and though we still struggled to the top of the steep street around the corner from our apartment, we could make it to the cake shop three quarters of the way up without pausing for breath.

 The elderly Llama Ladies still smirked as they outpaced us but they saved their full on laugher for when they accelerated away from newer arrivals to their city.

 Once on the Inca Trail, you are stuck on it for the duration.
 It is possible to head back the way you came but the full enormity of the journey ahead doesn’t sink in for a few hours.
 By this time the sunk cost fallacy kicks in.
 It makes as much sense to keep plugging away with the group than to head back on your own.

 For this reason we have put together an Inca Trail simulator to help those undecided whether walking up and down mountains at altitude for three and a bit days is for them.